We gather people to explore and practice what it means to be human at work.

 Norms when we gather

 A Human Workplace is a safe place to be yourself, as well as to discover new perspectives and learn.
-To support this, we have adopted these norms:
+In this context and to support learning and growth, we have adopted these norms from Courageous Conversations About Race Protocol:

 Speak your truth